awsdocs/amazon-s3-user-guide/doc_source/upload-objects.md

-# How Do I Upload Files and Folders to an S3 Bucket?<a name="upload-objects"></a>
+# How do I upload files and folders to an S3 bucket?<a name="upload-objects"></a>

 This topic explains how to use the AWS Management Console to upload one or more files or entire folders to an Amazon S3 bucket\.
 Before you can upload files and folders to an Amazon S3 bucket, you need write permissions for the bucket\.
-For more information about access permissions, see [Setting Bucket and Object Access Permissions](set-permissions.md)\.
+For more information about access permissions, see [Setting bucket and object access permissions](set-permissions.md)\.
 For information about uploading files programmatically, see [Uploading Objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/UploadingObjects.html) in the *Amazon Simple Storage Service Developer Guide*\.

 When you upload a file to Amazon S3, it is stored as an S3 object\.
 Objects consist of the file data and metadata that describes the object\.
 You can have an unlimited number of objects in a bucket\.